zandilemaleka/team-portfolio-website/README.md

 💡Features

 -Two-tone background color with a clean header containing title, slogan and navigation.
--Unique member images and Id's
+*Unique member images and Id's
 -A section showing each members Bio and a web footer.

 # 🚀Live Demo